-- Safekeeping of Records.
+- 1. Safekeeping of Records.
 All financial records and minutes of the proceedings of the CCA shall be kept at the CCA office or authorized storage area as authorized by the Board of Directors.
-It shall be the responsibility of the employees and the Board of Directors to take whatever steps may be necessary to secure the financial records against disclosure except as provided herein. - 2.
+It shall be the responsibility of the employees and the Board of Directors to take whatever steps may be necessary to secure the financial records against disclosure exceptas provided herein. - 2.
 Records Which May be Inspected.
 The following records shall be open for inspection by any member or authorized agent on reasonable advance notice during normal working hours, provided that such member has a purpose for inspection which is reasonably related to membership interests. - a.
 Current Articles of Incorporation and Bylaws.
 These records are available at the office at no charge and are also available online.
-No appointment necessary. - b.
-A list of members and other occupants of lots, including names and addresses.
-These records are available at the office, by appointment only.
-USE OR SALE OF MEMBERS' LISTS BY ANY MEMBER, IF c.
+No appointment necessary. - A list of members and other occupants of lots, including names and addresses.
+These records are available at the office, by appointment only. - USE OR SALE OF MEMBERS' LISTS BY ANY MEMBER, IF OBTAINED BY INSPECTION, IS PROHIBITED. - c.
 Financial Records.
 The current financial statement is available at the office at no charge.
 No appointment necessary.
-Other detailed financial records required to be provided by RCW 64.38.045 are available at the office by appointment only.
+Other detailed financial records required to be provided by RCW 64.38.045 are available at the office by appointment only. - d.
+Minutes of membermeetingsandBoardmeetings, and minutes which may be maintained by committees of the Board.
+These records are posted on the websiteafter each meeting.
+Other minutes are available at consent of Updated 11-18-2024 the Board.